Random matrices: Motivations, history, and applications

+QCD probability amplitudes can be reformulated as sums over ribbon graphs, that is dynamics of surfaces.
 It was initially believed that this surface dynamics would be the expected missing link between QCD and string theory, but it turned out to be more complicated.
 However, 't Hooft's approach was the inspiration for studying random surfaces using random matrices.
-This was initiated by Br\'ezin, Itzykson, Parisi and Zuber~\cite{Brezin:1977sv}, and led to the random matrix theory of 2d quantum gravity.
+This was initiated by Br\'ezin, Itzykson, Parisi and Zuber~\cite{Brezin:1977sv}, and led to the random matrix theory of 2d quantum gravity in the 1980s and 1990s.

+Another link between QCD and random matrices was found by considering the Dirac operator (instead of the gauge field) as a large random matrix.
+This led to a random matrix model with additional chiral symmetry, called the chiral random matrix, which provides a good approximation of Dirac operator spectrums at low energy~\cite{Verbaarschot:2000dy}.